More about Oil India Limited

 Technicals

-Parabolic SAR: The PSAR remains in a bearish mode, setting a strong resistance level that could impede any upward trends.
-This resistance indicates that the market may struggle to break higher, reflecting ongoing bearish sentiment for OIL.
+Parabolic SAR: The PSAR continues its bearish outlook, setting a key resistance level that could limit upward potential.
+This resistance suggests that the market may struggle to break higher, reflecting ongoing bearish pressure for OIL.

 If you have enjoyed reading, spread the word: